We are BRAVE!

 Atakapa - Team Leader and ELA teacher Kathy Bachman, Math teacher Laura McDavid, and Science and Social Studies teacher Jessica Paul

-Chickasaw - Team Leader and ELA teacher Miranda Jones, Math teacher Amanda Finn, History teacher Dustin McAnn, and Science teacher Leslie Constance
+Chickasaw - Team Leader and Math teacher Amanda Finn, ELA teacher Miranda DeCrane, Science and Social Studies teacher Dustin McAnn

 8th Grade Tribes: